samizzo/nshader/README.md

     CG syntax highlighter - .cg, .cgfx
     Unity syntax highlighter - .shader, .cginc, .compute

+You can also add extra extensions in Tools->Options->Text Editor->File Extension.
+Type in the file extension, select "NShader Editor" in the dropdown, and click "Add".
+Then when you open a file with any of those extensions they will use the NShader syntax highlighter.
+It seems that there is a bug in at least
+Visual Studio 2013 and possibly earlier versions where the setting can be forgotten and when you open a file in the list the syntax highlighting is not applied.
+However, the extension still appears in the list.
+To work around this you must remove and re-add the extension to the list.
+Also in Visual Studio
+2015 if you load a file from the "recently used" list it doesn't seem to use the syntax highlighter, but if you load it from elsewhere (e.g. file->open or the Solution Explorer) it will work.
+This seems like a bug in Visual Studio, because it worked in VS 2013.

 The user keyword mapping files now override the built-in mappings (in Issam's version duplicates were ignored).
 NShader will look inside %APPDATA%\NShader for custom map files with the following names: